DOAJ/doaj/cms/pages/docs/premium.md

 In all cases, we expect an acknowledgement to be made to DOAJ, with a link to our homepage.

+## Technical support for Premium Metadata Service users

+If you are a Premium Metadata Service user and you require technical support, please send an email to [helpdesk@doaj.org](mailto:helpdesk@doaj.org?subject=Premium%20Metadata%20Service)

 *National universities, professional schools, research institutes, teaching hospitals, healthcare centres, government offices, national libraries, agricultural extension centres, and local, non-governmental organisations